This article on brewery equipment cost saving tips, was inspired by a conversation I had yesterday with potential client.

 Need Help with Your Brewery Project

-I’m a British brewing consultant based in Shanghai.
+I’m a British brewing consultant based in China.
 I’ve brewed thousands of batches of beer, on brewpub and production brewery systems around the world.

 I’ve done many brewhouse installations.
 I first came to brew in China in 2010 and know the brewing equipment market well, here too.